Bulletin board contract

 When a DApp submits a take_down

-transaction to the Midnight network,
+transaction to the Midnight network, it does

-participants to check the second assert
+check the second assert

-verifiable proof that each assert
+transaction includes a verifiable proof that each assert

 has been checked.
-The Compact

-compiler generates all the material to make this possible 'behind the
+The compiler generates all the material to make this possible 'behind the

-scenes,' without the DApp programmer ever having to write code that
+scenes,' without the DApp programmer ever having to write code that appears to

-appears to generate and transmit proofs.
+generate and transmit proofs.

 Compiling the contract